espressif/esp-idf/examples/peripherals/usb/device/tusb_serial_device/README.md

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

-## Serial Connection

-After program's start and getting of the message of readiness (`Serial device is ready to connect`) you can connect to the board using any serial port terminal application (e.g. CoolTerm).

-Note: if you want to send data to the target see how to implement it via `tud_cdc_rx_cb` at the `tusb_serial_device` example.

 ## Example Output

-After the flashing you should see the output at idf monitor:
+After the flashing you should see this output (for single CDC channel):

 ```
-I (288) example: USB initialization
+I (285) example: USB initialization
-I (288) tusb_desc:
+I (285) tusb_desc:
 ┌─────────────────────────────────┐
 │  USB Device Descriptor Summary  │
 ├───────────────────┬─────────────┤